bogdanvuk/rst/examples/paper/source/index.rst

 - **SW-PC** - Pure software implementation for the PC.
 - **SW-ARM** - Pure software implementation for the ARM Cortex-A9 processor.
 - **SW-DSP** - Pure software implementation for the TI TMS320C6713 DSP processor.
+Since the calculations from the equation :eq:`oblique_test` resemble the MAC operation of the DSPs, it was decided to include the DSP implementation into the experiments, to investigate its performance.
 - **HW/SW** - HW/SW co-design solution, where the |cop| co-processor implemented in the FPGA was used for the time critical fitness evaluation task.
 The remaining functionality of the |algo| algorithm (shown in the :num:`Algorithm #fig-co-design-sw-pca`) was left in software, and implemented for the ARM Cortex-A9 processor.

 For the PC implementation, the AMD Phenom(tm) II X4 965 (3.4 GHz) platform was used, and the software was built using the GCC 4.8.2 compiler.
 For the SW-ARM and the HW/SW implementations, the ARM Cortex-A9 667 MHz (Xilinx XC7Z020-1CLG484C Zynq-7000) platform has been used.
 The software was built using the Sourcery CodeBench Lite ARM EABI 4.8.3 compiler (from within the Xilinx SDK 2014.4) and the |cop| co-processor was built using the Xilinx Vivado Design Suite 2014.4.
 For the SW-DSP implementation, Texas Instruments TMS320C6713 (225 MHz) DSP processor was used, and the software was built using TMS320C6x C/C++ Compiler v7.4.4.

 Care was taken when writing the software and many optimization techniques were employed, as described in the section `Profiling results`_, in order to create the fastest possible software implementation and have a fair comparison with the HW/SW solution.
-For the SW-DSP implementation all data structures used in the |cop| implementation and the executable code have been stored in the DSP 's on-chip memory to maximize the performance.
-Furthermore, the number representations for the instance attributes and the node test coefficients have been set to 16 bit fixed point, to optimize them for the 16x16 bit multipliers that are available on the DSP used.
+For the SW-DSP implementation all data structures used in the |cop| implementation and the executable code have been stored in the DSP's on-chip memory to maximize the performance.
+Furthermore, the number representations for the instance attributes and the node test coefficients have been set to 16-bit fixed point, to optimize them for the 16x16 bit multipliers that are available on the DSP used.

 For each of the datasets from the :num:`Table #tbl-uci-datasets`, an experiment consisting of five 5-fold cross-validation runs has been performed for all three |algo| algorithm implementations.
-For each cross-validation run, 500000 iterations were performed (the *max_iter* variable from the :num:`Algorithm #fig-algorithm-pca` was been set to 500000) and the DT induction time has been measured.
+For each cross-validation run, 500000 iterations were performed (the *max_iter* variable from the :num:`Algorithm #fig-algorithm-pca` has been set to 500000) and the DT induction time has been measured.
 The software timing was obtained by different means for two target platforms:

 - For the PC platform, the <time.h> C library was used and timing was output to the console,
 - For the ARM and DSP platforms, hardware timer was used and the timing was output via the UART.

-All datasets from the :num:`Table #tbl-uci-datasets` were compiled together with the source code and were readily available in the memory.
-Therefore, the availability of the training set in the main memory was the common starting point for all three implementations, thus there was no training set loading overhead on the DT induction timings.
-However, in the HW/SW co-design implementation, the datasets need to be packed in the format expected by the Training Set Memory organization (shown in the :num:`Figure #fig-inst-mem-org`) and loaded to the |cop| co-processor via the AXI bus (performed by the *hw_load_training_set()* function).
-To make a fair comparison with the pure software implementations, time needed to complete these two operations was also included in the total execution time of the HW/SW implementation.

-The results of the experiments are presented in the :num:`Table #tbl-results`.
-For each implementation and dataset, the average induction times of the five 5-fold cross-validation runs are given together with their 95% confidence intervals.
-The last row of the table provides the average speedup of the HW/SW implementation over the SW-ARM, SW-PC and SW-DSP implementations, together with the 95% confidence intervals.

 .. tabularcolumns:: l R{0.15\linewidth} R{0.15\linewidth} R{0.15\linewidth} R{0.15\linewidth}